SystemCraftsman/debezium-demo/README.md

     requests:
       memory: 2Gi
 ```
-And apply it to OpenShift `debezioum-demo` namespace (or just apply the one you have in this demo repository)
+And apply it to OpenShift `debezium-demo` namespace (or just apply the one you have in this demo repository)

 ```shell
 oc apply -f resources/kafka-connect-debezium.yaml -n debezium-demo